Energetic Nutrition

 Q. Will consuming soy feed the growth of uterine fibroids?

 A. Soy is a concentrated phytoestrogen.
 Many women have related that the consumption of soy has contributed to the growth of their fibroid(s).
+See Environmental Estrogens for more information.

 Q. What diet is best when attempting to shrink the growth of fibroids?

 A. A low fat, high fiber diet is best.
-Eating organic meats, fruits & vegetables, and dairy will help eliminate xenoestrogens such as chemical pesticides and human growth hormones that can mimic estrogen in the body.
+Eating organic meats, fruits and vegetables, and dairy will help eliminate xenoestrogens such as chemical pesticides and human growth hormones that can mimic estrogen in the body.

 Q. What is a calcified fibroid?